swelborn/tomopyui/docs/source/contributing.md

 # Contributing

 Got a feature you would like to see added?
 Found a bug?
 This is a v0.0.1 project without a set plan (other than to help you out with your tomography data).
 You can report an issue by opening one at the [issues](https://github.com/samwelborn/tomopyui/issues) page.
-You can suggest an edit to the documentation you are reading right now [documentation](#documentation).
+You can suggest an edit to the documentation you are reading right now.
 You can request a new feature, or even make one yourself and submit a pull request.

 ## Code Improvements